Siddhantmest/Categorizing-amazon-products/README.md

 5. **`Topic_modeling_keywords.ipynb`**: The major difference between this and `Cosine_similarity_keywords.ipynb` is that in this file instead of using cosine similarity to perform feature engineering to merge categories, i implemented Latent Dirichlet Allocation (LDA) with a threshold of 0.5.

+6. **`Topic_modeling_keywords_new_vectorization.ipynb`**: The major difference between this and `Topic_modeling_keywords.ipynb` is that in this file instead of using the max_features in TF-IDF which takes the top features of the entire data I took the top 10 feature names for each category and used those feature names in vectorizing the data.

 P.S. - I tried implementing Linear Discriminant Analysis for dimensionality reduction in 4th and 5th ipynb but it gave very poor results.

-**Caution**: While training the model in 2nd and 3rd ipynb you might run into memory issues to rectify them you can follow the steps for windows system -
+**Caution**: While training the models you might run into memory issues to resolve the error for windows system you can follow the steps -

     a.
 Press windows + x, click on system